annapamma/vue-heatmap-tutorial/README.md

 See it on codepen: https://codepen.io/annapamma/pen/OKXNgq

 Congratulations, you have now made and customized a heatmap!
-At this point, you have learned mastered the basics for making a heatmap: assigning data and applying colors.
+At this point, you have learned the basics for making a heatmap: assigning data and applying colors.

 This heatmap isn't too meaningful right now though, so let's try using some real data.